amartid/Flask-CRUD-List-App/README.md

 - Navigate to http://localhost:5000/ to view the list of persons.
 - Click on "Add Person" to add a new person.
 - Edit or delete persons using the provided buttons.
+- Change Page if people more than 5.
+- Search Person functionality.